Stephen-Seo/LevelEditor/README.md

 In layer0/layer1 mode, you place the tiles in the layer specified.
 In waypoint mode, you place waypoints.
 Hover over a waypoint, hit 'L', hover over another waypoint, hit 'L' again to set/unset waypoint adjacency.
 In obstacles mode, you place obstacles (determines what the player cannot walk through).
+In entities mode, you can place multiple entities (represented by symbols) into the world.

 When saving, the program will overwrite the following files:
 \[prefix\]\_level\_layer0